LaChanze: Career

-In 2005 she played a runaway slave in the Ahrens and Flaherty musical Dessa Rose.
+In 2005, LaChanze played Dessa Rose, a runaway slave in the Ahrens and Flaherty musical Dessa Rose.
 The musical opened Off-Broadway at the Mitzi Newhouse Theatre at Lincoln Center in March 2005.
-LaChanze received an Obie Award for Performance for Dessa Rose.
+LaChanze received an Obie Award for Distinguished Performance by an Actress for Dessa Rose.
 LaChanze appeared as Celie Harris Johnson in the Broadway musical The Color Purple, from its opening in 2005 to November 2006.
-She won the Tony Award for Best Actress in a Leading Role in a Musical for this performance.
+She won the Tony Award for Best Actress in a Leading Role in a Musical for this performance at the 60th Tony Awards.

-In September 2008 she participated in the Boston Pops concert, Handel's Messiah Rocks at Emerson College.
+In September 2008, LaChanze participated in the Boston Pops concert, Handel's Messiah Rocks at Emerson College.
 The performance was filmed by Public Broadcasting Service.
 She was in the Off-Broadway production of Inked Baby, written by Christina Anderson, which opened in March 2009 at Playwrights Horizons Peter Jay Sharp Theater.
-In June and July 2009, she played the role of Glinda in the City Center Encores! staged Summer Stars concert production of The Wiz.
+In June and July 2009, she played the role of Glinda in the New York City Center Encores! staged Summer Stars concert production of The Wiz.

-She published her first picture book, Little Diva, in 2010.
+LaChanze published her first picture book, Little Diva, in 2010.
 She was in the Broadway production of If/Then in 2014, starring as Kate.
-In 2018, she was in Summer: The Donna Summer Musical on Broadway, playing Diva Donna/Mary Gaines.
-In 2019 she appeared in A Christmas Carol on Broadway, starring as the Ghost of Christmas Present.
+In 2018, she appeared in Summer: The Donna Summer Musical on Broadway, playing Diva Donna/Mary Gaines, for which she received a Tony Award nomination at the 72nd Tony Awards.
+In 2019, she appeared in A Christmas Carol on Broadway, starring as the Ghost of Christmas Present.

-In January 2022, Lachanze took a star turn in TROUBLE IN MIND, written by Alice Childress in 1955.
-Lachanze earned a Tony nomination for her performance as Wiletta Mayer.
+In January 2022, LaChanze took a star turn on Broadway in Trouble in Mind, written by Alice Childress in 1955.
+She earned a nomination for the Tony Award for Best Actress in a Play nomination for her performance as Wiletta Mayer at the 75th Tony Awards.

-In 2022, Lachanze began her career as a Broadway Producer.
-She is producing TOPDOG UNDERDOG with David Stone, Rashad V. Chambers, Marc Platt, Debra Martin Chase, and the Shubert Organization.
+In 2022, LaChanze began her career as a Broadway producer.
+She produced Topdog/Underdog with David Stone, Rashad V. Chambers, Marc Platt, Debra Martin Chase, and the Shubert Organization.
+She also produced Kimberly Akimbo on Broadway with David Stone, Aaron Glick, Patrick Catullo and James L. Nederlander.
+She was nominated for the Tony Award for Best Musical and the Tony Award for Best Revival of a Play as a producer for Kimberly Akimbo and Topdog/Underdog on May 2, 2023.
+She was announced as a winner for both shows during the 76th Tony Awards telecast on June 11, 2023.

-She is also produced KIMBERLY AKIMBO on Broadway with David Stone, Aaron Glick, Patrick Catullo and James L. Nederlander.
+In 2022, she launched Tima Productions with friend and former Ragtime castmate Marylee Fairbanks.
+Together they co-produced The Outsiders, for which she won another Tony Award for Best Musical at the 77th Tony Awards.
+She also received a nomination for the Tony Award for Best Play for Jaja's African Hair Brading at the same ceremony.
+In 2024 she launched a multimedia company called LC Productions.